jfo/weblog/content/post/how-zig-do.md

 },
 ```

-This satisfies the test "[] skips execution and exits", albeit flimsily, as
+This satisfies the test "`[] skips execution and exits`", albeit flimsily, as
 we'll see.

 What about the closing brace?
 I suppose the analog will be simple enough: